VinPassed

 Run a vehicle history report before you contact the seller

-Missouriβs Β§ 301.227 makes salvage branding optional for any vehicle more than six model years old.
-A 2017 model year vehicle flood-totaled in 2024 is not required to carry a salvage brand in Missouri β it can carry a clean certificate of ownership.
-Missouri also has no separate flood title brand.
-That means the title a private seller hands you in Missouri tells you almost nothing about what happened to a vehicle over six model years old.
-The VIN is the only way to know what the title wonβt say.
+Missouri makes salvage branding optional on any car more than about six model years old.
+A 2017 car flood-totaled in 2024 is not required to carry a salvage brand here, so it can be sold on a clean title.
+Missouri also has no separate flood brand.
+The upshot: the title a private seller hands you tells you almost nothing about what happened to an older car.
+A history report on the VIN is the only way to see what the title leaves out.

 There are two questions to answer before you spend time on a vehicle: